 With the holidays over, it’s finally time to recover from that packed social schedule.
 Work parties.
 Gift exchanges.
 Shopping galore.
 You know the drill.
 If you found yourself spending too much and saving too little during the holiday hustle and bustle, any lingering holiday debt might stifle your ability to get a fresh start in the new year.

-Discover’s 2017 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 32 percent of survey respondents planning to charge most of their holiday purchases to a credit card.
+Discover’s 2018 holiday shopping survey showed that credit cards were expected to be the most popular payment method during the holiday season, with 38 percent of survey respondents planning to charge most of their holiday gifts to a credit card.
+That’s up from 32 percent in 2017.
 By the time gift exchanges with family and friends are over, you could have a sizable chunk of change charged to your credit cards, and that doesn’t account for interest paid on balances that stick around as the seasons change.

 Setting a budget early in the year is one of the best ways to save for the holidays and prepare your finances for the holiday season.
 Even though you typically think of holiday spending as an end-of-the-year expense, having an idea of how much you plan to spend makes it much easier to stay on track.